Hyperbaric stretcher

-There is currently only one unit approved under the US National Standard - ASME PVHO-1 (2007) and Case 12.
+There is currently only one unit approved as Case 12 under the US National Standard - ASME PVHO-1 (2019).
 This unit, known as the SOS Hyperlite or by the US military as the EEHS (Emergency Evacuation Hyperbaric Stretcher) is, or has been, in service with the US Army, Navy, Air Force, Coast Guard, NOAA and NASA as well as being supplied to other Government Agencies.
 The EEHS has a length of 2.26 metres (89 inches) and a diameter of 59 cm.
 (23.5 inches) and operates at a pressure of up to 2.3 bar (33 psi) above ambient pressure with a built-in safety factor of over 6:1.
 It is pressurised with air and the occupant breathes oxygen or air through a demand mask (BIBS) during treatment.

-The Hyperlite also complies with Lloyds Register and ISO 9001/2000 requirements, and is CE marked.
 It has applications in military, commercial, scientific, and recreational diving, and in hyperbaric medicine.
 It is made of flexible material and when the internal pressure matches the external pressure, it is collapsible, which can make transfer under pressure possible with relatively small hyperbaric chambers.

 A hyperbaric stretcher must be portable, and should be compatible with transfer under pressure to and from full size hyperbaric chambers.
-This can be achieved by making the unit small enough to be loaded inside the hyperbaric facility for transfer under pressure, or by having a mating flange compatible with the larger chamber, by way of an adapter if necessary.
-Some types of treatment may be done in the hyperbaric stretcher, provided the patient is sufficiently fit for unattended recompression.
+This can be achieved by making the unit small enough to be loaded into the hyperbaric facility for transfer under pressure, or by providing a mating flange compatible with the larger chamber, via an adapter if necessary.
+Some treatments may be performed on the hyperbaric stretcher, provided the patient is sufficiently fit for unattended recompression.